millermedeiros/rocambole/README.md

 }
 ```

+## Helpers

-I plan to add some helper methods and/or create a separate project
+I plan to create helpers as separate projects.
+For now I'm adding the helpers
-(rocambole-utils).
-For now I'm adding the helpers on the [esformatter util
+on the [esformatter util
 package](https://github.com/millermedeiros/esformatter/tree/master/lib/util)
 but I plan to extract the generic ones.

+ - [rocambole-token](https://github.com/millermedeiros/rocambole-token): helpers for token manipulation